Colorado man discloses details about killing wife, daughters

 The interview records also provide a glimpse of Watts' life in prison.
 Colorado prison officials moved him out of the state but have refused to confirm his location.
 A site allowing people to send money to inmates lists Watts under the Wisconsin Department of Corrections.

 Watts told police he read the Bible for the first time in prison and he writes down scriptures each day to send his parents.
-He keeps photos of his wife and daughters in his cell and "talks to them every morning and every night."
+He keeps photos of his wife and daughters in his cell and talks to them "every morning and every night."